AndreuCampru/csn-final-project/README.md

 2. **Street Segment Length Analysis (R Script in `src/`)**
    - Navigate to the `src/` folder in a terminal or your preferred IDE.
-   - Run the R script to perform model selection and generate plots.
+   - Run the R script.

 ---